-If you ask that question Google will bombard you with articles with endless lists of sales techniques, ways to make promotions and lower prices or the latest psychological trick they think they’ve discovered at a lost university in the American Midwest.
+If you ask that question Google will bombard you with articles with endless lists of sales cycles, sales techniques, ways to make promotions and lower prices or the latest psychological trick they think they’ve discovered at a lost university in the American Midwest.

 Let me make a spoiler for you: to increase your sales you don’t need that, you need only 1 thing:

 More specifically, a strategy to improve little by little in each of the steps that you have to take to make the sale happen and that we have seen before.